top of page

 This trip feels necessary.
 I find myself living in a place I thought was going to be our “home” for a long period of time, but that now feels foreboding.
 Sadly, things went so sour that I feel like a captive—a caged animal, a lost soul stuck in a foreign land—unendingly uncomfortable and awkward.

-Especially as you get older.
-You expected to be wiser and for things to get easier.
-And when they backfire in your face, it’s perplexing, humbling, and unsettling.
+Especially as you get older, you expect to be wiser and for things to get easier.
+When they backfire in your face, it’s perplexing.

 So, things backfired.
 Now what?
 Another change?
 Ugg.
 Who wants to go through all THAT again?
 Who wants all that hard work again?
 All that uprooting and uncertainty again?

-It’s that, or I accept the discomfort of where I am.
+Well, it’s that, or accept the discomfort of where I am.

 No thanks.